Guide to the Stowe Collection, 1829-2011

 Harriet Elizabeth Beecher Stowe was born in Litchfield, Connecticut on June 14, 1811.
 She attended then taught at the Hartford Female Academy, a school founded by her sister Catherine.
 She later taught at the Western Female Institute in Ohio.
 Stowe published her first story in Western Monthly in 1834.
 She later contributed to Atlantic Monthly, the New York Independent, and the Christian Union.

-Stowe wrote her most famous novel, Uncle Tom's Cabin (1852), while living in Brunswick, Maine.
-First published as a serial in the National Era, the novel was an instant success that has never gone out of print.
+Harriet Beecher Stowe wrote her most famous novel, Uncle Tom's Cabin (published in 1852), while living in Brunswick, Maine.
+First published as a serial in the National Era, the novel sold over two million copies within two years and has never gone out of print.
+The novel was adapted into numerous stage productions, musicals, and films, often performed by traveling companies.
+Portrayals of Uncle Tom's Cabin included the use of Blackface and other anti-Black racist imagery and stereotypes.
+While originally published as a statement against slavery in the United States, Stowe's work has since been criticized for its creation of the "Tom caricature" that portrays Black men as model submissive servants.
 Other works by Stowe include The Pearl of Orr's Island (1862) and Poganuc People (1878).
 Harriet Beecher Stowe died on July 11, 1896, at her home in Hartford, Connecticut.

-Material relating to Calvin Ellis Stowe includes correspondence (1824-73); biographical clippings, images, obituary, and ephemera.
+Material relating to Calvin Ellis Stowe can be found in the Calvin Ellis Stowe series and includes correspondence (1824-1873), biographical clippings, images, and an obituary.

 Correspondence; holograph notes